ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 And also:

-- Have a total household income less than the limits below (based on number of people in the household)
+- Have a total household income less than the limit below (based on number of people in the household)

-.. list-table:: Income Maxs
-  :widths: 10 10
-  :header-rows: 1

-  * - Number of people in household
+Max income = $16,410 + ($8,732 * number of people in the household)

-    - Maximum Income
-  * - 1
-    - $25,142
-  * - 2
-    - $33,874
-  * - 3
-    - $42,606
-  * - 4
-    - $51,338
-  * - +1 person
-    - +$8,732
+For example, a one person household would have a maximum income of $25,142 and a two person household would have a maximum income of $33,874.

 Source: [WIC_eligibility]_

 **Covered by WIC**

-Once someone is found to be eligible, the are then randomly assigned to be covered or not covered by WIC.
+Once someone is found to be eligible, they are then randomly assigned to be covered or not covered by WIC.
 This is a random sample based on the age of the participant.